ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 NOTE: an older post on this blog, [LINQ vs SQL in Ignite.NET: Performance](https://ptupitsyn.github.io/LINQ-vs-SQL-in-Ignite/), demonstrates that LINQ can be on par with raw SQL, but this requires using compiled queries, which is not possible when dynamic queries are involved.

-# Why not use SQL directly?
+# Why Not Use SQL Directly?

+# More Use Cases

+1. Order
+2. Custom column set

 # Conclusion